 |Income-Based||Up to 25 years|

-Also, with income-driven repayment plans, your monthly payment will be limited to a percentage of your discretionary income.
-If you have a balance left over at the end of your repayment period, it’ll be forgiven — though note that the canceled amount will be considered income for tax purposes.
+With income-driven repayment plans, like Pay As You Earn, Revised Pay As You Earn, Income-Based Repayment and Income-Contingent Repayment, your monthly payment will be limited to a percentage of your discretionary income.
+If you have a balance left over at the end of your repayment period, it’ll be forgiven.

 What is the average salary of a dentist?

-According to the Bureau of Labor Statistics (BLS), the average annual salary for a dentist is $178,260.
+According to the Bureau of Labor Statistics (BLS), the average annual salary for a dentist is $180,830.
 That’s not what you can expect from the get-go, however.
-The New York State Department of Labor pegs a dentist starting salary at $108,850.
+The New York State Department of Labor found that a dentist starting salary is closer to $100,000.

 This will make it more difficult at the beginning of your career to keep up with your student loan payments without a longer repayment term or an income-driven repayment plan.
-But over time, as you gain more experience, your salary will increase along with it.
+But over time, your salary will increase along with your experience.

 How do I reduce my dental school debt?